AleMorales9011/ForgeWare/011-DBA/README.md

 );

 CREATE TABLE Estado (
-ID_Estado INT NOT NULL AUTO_INCREMENT,
+ID_Estado INT NOT NULL AUTO_INCREMENT,  -- Tells the database to automatically generate a unique number for this column whenever a new record is inserted--
 Nome VARCHAR(50) NOT NULL,
 UF CHAR(2) NOT NULL,
 PRIMARY KEY (ID_Estado)